svshaf/soapui-automation/Reusing Groovy scripts in SoapUI project.md

 If some function should be called multiple times within TestSuite, we can include it in new Groovy class, instantiate this class and call function code as a class method.

-Let’s suppose that we have to generate several unique UUIDs with different prefixes as the values of the _correlationId_, _messageId_ parameters of 'SOAP Request' TestSteps.
+Suppose, several unique UUIDs with different prefixes should be generated as the values of the _correlationId_, _messageId_ parameters of 'SOAP Request' TestSteps.
 Create subdirectory **/ScriptLibrary** in current project directory and add there new file **GroovyScript1.groovy** with such content:

 ```java